-Students should meet with their DSAC at least one and no more than three months before the dissertation defense.
+Students should meet with their DSAC at least one and no more than three months (of the 9 month academic calendar) before the dissertation defense.
 The purpose of the meeting is to establish whether the research has reached a stage at which it is ready for a defense.
 All Committee members should attend except the Dean's representative, whose presence is optional.